Our 2017 list of the Top 50 Game Design School Programs in the US. For an explanation of ranking criteria, click here.

 3. Rochester Institute of Technology, Rochester, New York (top 2% of schools considered)

-The B. Thomas Golisano College of Computing and Information Sciences (GCCIS) offers several programs for aspiring game designers.
+The B. Thomas Golisano College of Computing and Information Sciences (GCCIS) at Rochester Institute of Technology (RIT) has several programs for aspiring game designers.
 Options include BS and MS degrees in Game Design and Development, and a BS in New Media Interactive Development.
-The Game Design and Development program emphasizes game programming and cooperative education (co-op).
-These full-time paid work experiences provide students with an opportunity to learn on the job in real-world industry settings.
+The Game Design and Development program focuses on the design of game interaction and game development, as well as game programming and cooperative education (co-op).
+Cooperative education is a full-time paid work experience, which provides students the opportunity to learn on the job in real-world industry settings.

 Students in the BS in New Media Interactive Development program can explore casual games, physical computing, production, web, mobile, and more.
 All GCCIS students have the opportunity to minor in Game Design or Game Design and Development or enroll in a double major.